EEGG: An Analytic Brain-computer Interface Algorithm

 Significance.
-EEGG decomposed the biological EEG-intention system of this paper into the relation spectrum inheriting Taylor series, rather than the fuzzy interpretation of outputs, which offers a novel frame for analysis of the brain.
+EEGG decomposed the biological EEG-intention system of this paper into the relation spectrum inheriting the Taylor series (in analogy with the data-driven but human-readable Fourier transform and frequency spectrum), which offers a novel frame for analysis of the brain.